jlKampos/OmniKar.App/README.md

 - **Backup to Cloud** — uploads backup to Drive (private `appDataFolder`)
 - **Update from Cloud** — restores data from Drive
 - **Delete backup** — removes cloud backup
-- **Automatic sync** — works in background
+- **Auto-backup** — every 6 hours, while the app is open, OmniKar checks if data has changed and backs up automatically.
+If nothing changed, nothing is sent (hash skip).
+Toggle on/off in Settings (on by default)
 - **Cross-device** — access the same data on another device with the same Google account

 **Privacy:**

 - Location data stays in the **app's private folder** (`appDataFolder`) in your Drive
 - **No external servers** — no third party has access
 - Login uses **Google Sign-In** with `drive.appdata` scope (only accesses the app's own folder)

 **Resilience (automatic):**

-- Expired token → auto refresh
+- **Expired token → auto refresh**
-- Network failure → exponential backoff retry (max 5 attempts)
+- **Network failure → exponential backoff retry (max 5 attempts)**
-- No internet → local offline queue + sync when back
+- **No internet → local offline queue + sync when back**
-- Duplicates avoided by unique point ID
+- **Duplicates avoided by unique point ID**
-- 401 → silent sign-in (renewal without dialog)
+- **401 → silent sign-in (renewal without dialog)**
+- **Location sync** — GPS points are uploaded to Drive automatically every 3/10s while the vehicle is open.
+Offline points sync every 60s when connectivity returns

 ---